Korea Army Officer Candidate School: Commission

 Upon completion of KAOCS program, graduates are commissioned as Second Lieutenants (2LT) and then attend the rest of their Officer Basic Course (OBC) which trains the new officers into their Basic Branch skills.
-After commissioning, they serve for three years; an individual may choose to extend his or her service past the required period in pursuit of an active military career.
+After commissioning, they serve for three years.
+However individuals may choose to extend their service past the required period in pursuit of an active military career.

 Promotion

 Between 1981 and 2024, over 53,273 candidates were enrolled in 69 KAOCS classes and were commissioned as Second Lieutenants.
 Now, 24 general officers, about 3,000 senior officers, and 10,000 Junior officers serve in the Republic of Korea Army.
 Brigadier General Hyun-suk Jeong (3rd class), Brigadier General Sang-yun Lee (6th class), Brigadier General Hyang-hyeok Bang (5th class), Brigadier General U-gyo Jeong (6th class), and Brigadier General Yong-moon Cho (5th class) are very famous.